David Lynch: Design

 Lynch designed and constructed furniture for his 1997 film Lost Highway, including the small table in the Madison house and the VCR case.
-In April 1997, he presented a furniture collection at the prestigious Milan Furniture Fair.
+Several scenes in the film were shot inside his Los Angeles home, known as the David Lynch Compound, which was designed by Lloyd Wright.
+Lynch and Wright's son Eric Lloyd Wright collaborated on the design and construction of several buildings on the property.
+In April 1997, Lynch presented a furniture collection at the Milan Furniture Fair.
 "Design and music, art and architecture—they all belong together", he said.

-Working with designer Raphael Navot, architectural agency Enia, and light designer Thierry Dreyfus, Lynch conceived and designed a nightclub in Paris, Silencio.
-It opened in October 2011, and is a private members' club, but is free to the public after midnight.
+Working with designer Raphael Navot, architectural agency Enia, and light designer Thierry Dreyfus, Lynch conceived and designed a Paris nightclub, Silencio.
+It opened in October 2011 and is a private members' club, but is free to the public after midnight.
 Patrons have access to concerts, films, and other performances by artists and guests.
-Inspired by the club of the same name in Mulholland Drive, the underground space consists of a series of rooms, each dedicated to a certain purpose or atmosphere.
+Inspired by the club of the same name in Mulholland Drive, the underground space has a series of rooms, each dedicated to a certain purpose or atmosphere.
 "Silencio is something dear to me.
 I wanted to create an intimate space where all the arts could come together.
 There won't be a Warhol-like guru, but it will be open to celebrated artists of all disciplines to come here to program or create what they want."